aressler38/AnimationCreator/docs/implementation.md

 ## General Architecture

+The two cornerstones of this application is the css generator view and the preview / replay view.

-The application is divided into two parts: the main axes, and a tool kit.
+The css generation part of the application is divided into two parts: the main axes, and a tool kit.
 The main axes is a large portion of the screen devoted to direct x-y manipulation.
 It is currently rendered in HTML canvas; however, it is possible to render it in other forms, like SVG DOM elements.
 The tool kit is a collection of objects each with a view and model pair.
 It is used to hold additional ui gadgets for user manipulation and access to application functionalities.

+The replay / preview view is another view that is for the user to see the css animation in action.
+While in this view, the user still has access to the controlls that were used to create the animation, and the user is able to overdub additional animation commands in real time during the playback of the animation.